bitcoin/bitcoin/test/README.md

-If there are zombie bitcoind processes after test failure, you can kill them by running the following commands. **Note that these commands will kill all bitcoind processes running on the system, so should not be used if any non-test bitcoind processes are being run.**
+If there are zombie bitcoind processes after test failure, you can kill them by running the following commands. **Note that these commands will kill all bitcoind processes running on the system, so they should not be used if any non-test bitcoind processes are being run.**

 ```bash